laurentS/slowapi/README.md

 # Credits

 Credits go to [flask-limiter](https://github.com/alisaifee/flask-limiter) of which SlowApi is a (still partial) adaptation to Starlette and FastAPI.
-It's also important to mention that the actual rate limiting work is done be [limits](https://github.com/alisaifee/limits/), `slowapi` is just a wrapper around it.
+It's also important to mention that the actual rate limiting work is done by [limits](https://github.com/alisaifee/limits/), `slowapi` is just a wrapper around it.